-Timing: 1)-4): As part of the City's Zoning Ordinance update which is planned to be adopted in Q4 2023.
-Initiate amendments within one year from adoption of the 2023-2031 Housing Element and adopt amendments within two years from adoption of 2023-2031 Housing Element.
+Timing: 1)-4): Initiate amendments within one year from adoption of the 2023-2031 Housing Element and adopt amendments within two years from adoption of 2023-2031 Housing Element.

 Program 4.2.2 Emergency Shelters (was Program 1.9)

 - The City shall amend Title 17 of the Tulelake Municipal Code and other sections as applicable, for emergency shelters to comply with State law.
 The amendments shall be substantially the same as the draft circulated in August, 2023 (Exhibit A of Appendix B) which does comply with State law.
 The adopted ordinance shall meet the below requirements: - a.
 Definition of emergency shelter complies with Government Code Section 65583(a)(4)C). - b.
 Emergency shelters are allowed as a by-right use not subject to a conditional use permit or other discretionary approval on properties in the existing M-1 zone.
 The amendments shall continue to allow emergency shelters by-right on properties in the existing in the R-1/2/3, C-1, and C-2 zones. - c.
 Emergency shelters shall be subject only to written objective standards specified in Government Code Section 65583(a)(4)(B), and development and management standards that apply to residential or commercial development in the same zone. - d.
 Off-street parking standards for emergency shelters shall be sufficient to accommodate the staff working in emergency shelters, and does not require more parking for emergency shelters than other residential or commercial uses within the same zone.